axibase/atsd/administration/user-authorization.md

 The **collector** user inserts data of all types (series, properties, and messages) for many entities, including new entities, and requires both the `API_DATA_WRITE` and `API_META_WRITE` roles and `write` permissions for all entities.

-The instruments inserting data under the **collector** account are typically located within a specific network segment and an option to specify the allowed IP range could be used to enhance access security.
+The instruments inserting data under the **collector** account are typically located within a specific network segment and an option to specify the allowed IP range can be used to enhance access security.

-To create a new user of this type, open the **Settings > Users** page and select **Create Collector User** option from the split button located below the 'Users' table.
+To create a new user of this type, open the **Settings > Users** page and select **Create Collector User** option from the split button located below the **Users** table.

 ![](./images/collector-user-wizard.png)

-The wizard creates a new user account automatically and makes it a member of the 'Data Collectors' user group with `All Entities: Write` permission.
+The wizard creates a new user account automatically and makes it a member of the `Data Collectors` user group with `All Entities: Write` permission.

 ![](./images/collector-user-permissions.png)

 ## Implementation Notes

-The User's role, group membership, and entity permissions are cached while the user's session is active.
-The session is invalidated in case the user's authorization is changed by an administrator, in which case the user has to re-login.
+The User role, group membership, and entity permissions are cached while the user session is active.
+The session is invalidated in case the user authorization is changed by an administrator, in which case the user has to re-login.